hunterchristian/logger/README.md

 | variable | <code>\*</code> | the variable being verified |
 | type | <code>String</code> | the expected type of the variable |

+# Contributing
+1. Pull down the code into a local git repo
+2. `npm install`
+3. Make your changes (be sure to have unit tests covering your changes)
+4. Run the unit tests: `npm run test`
+5. If all of the unit tests pass, build the source code: `npm run build`
+6. Submit a pull request :)

 # Testing
-Tests are run with Jasmine: https://jasmine.github.io/index.html
+Tests are run with Jasmine: https://jasmine.github.io/index.html Tests can be run with the following command: `npm run test`

+Note that the "test" command in the "scripts" section of package.json has an "|| true" at the end.
+This is so that the script exits with exit code 0 to prevent the annoying "npm ERR!" logs that print out each time the tests are run.
+I got the idea from this github issue: https://github.com/npm/npm/issues/6124

 Since specs are written using ES2015 syntax, spec files must be transpiled using babel.
 I detail how I created this build step below.